DollyBelcher/DollyBelcher/README.md

 - 📫 Reach me at **dollybelcher@hotmail.com**
 - 📄 Know about my experiences on [linkedin](linkedin.com/in/dollybelcher)

+### Have a look at some examples of my work:
+- [YOGi](https://github.com/edwardmb12/YOGi) - Yoga pose detection and correction platform.

 <h3 align="left">Connect with me:</h3>
 <p align="left">